What to know about the debut of Trump's $399 golden, high-top sneakers

 Just 1,000 pairs of the Trump high-top sneakers were being offered for presale, according to the website where they were available, and they were sold out just days after their debut.
 Trump autographed at least 10 pairs.

-The online store also featured a number of other Trump products for sale, including cologne, perfume and other sneakers.
+The online store also features a number of other Trump products for sale, including cologne, perfume and other sneakers.

 It's not the first time Trump has promoted products bearing his name.

-Trump sells wine from his vineyard in Virginia, previously offered a line of steaks through the retail store Sharper Image and even peddled a Milton Bradley board game entitled, Trump: The Game.
+Trump sells wine from his vineyard in Virginia, previously offered a line of steaks through the retail store Sharper Image and even peddled a Milton Bradley board game named Trump: The Game.

 Copyright 2024 NPR.
 To see more, visit https://www.npr.org.